We take pride in our school and our students, and we think it is important that is reflected in how our students look as they go about their studies.

-Other suppliers are acceptable as long as the colour and style match those of Harrisons.
+Other suppliers are acceptable as long as the colour and style exactly match those of Harrisons.
 If you are unsure whether a particular style is acceptable, please contact the school before buying.

 Jewellery, make up and hairstyles

-Pupils may wear a watch and up to one pair of small ear studs (one stud by ear lobe) only.
+Pupils may wear a simple watch and up to one pair of small ear studs (one stud by ear lobe) only.
 No other jewellery is permitted.
 If students have any other visible piercings any jewellery or retainers they must be removed during the school day.

 Pupils may wear a small amount of discreet make up in natural colours, but the academy may ask students to remove any make up staff consider inappropriate.
 Nail varnish or extensions are not permitted.

 Hair should be kept neat and tidy and any hair accessories should be small, plain, and grey or black coloured only.
 Extreme hairstyles - shaved emblems or lines, unnatural colour dyes, or extreme differences in length - are not allowed.
 As examples, this includes:

 - Noticeably longer tops that are not layered in and combined with sharply contrasting sides and back